 The impression we make on the interviewer decides if we are suitable for the job or not.
 Thus we should be really careful about presenting ourselves in front of the interviewer.
 There are many factors that decide if you can make it through the interview, be it the way you are talking, moving, wearing clothes or presenting yourself.
 Though interviewers select the person on basis of their qualification, the way you dress professionally makes the impression on the interviewer even before you say anything.
-So here are some interview dress tips on what to wear to an interview.
+So here are some interview dress tips on what to wear to an interview or interview clothes for women.

 Dressing for Interviews: